esoergel/wedding-site/travel.md

 # Getting here

 The closest airport is Jacksonville, FL (JAX).
 There is really no good transportation from Jacksonville to Atlantic Beach, except if you rent a car o get a ride.
+I've been told that you can also Uber for around 30$.

 Other options include flying into Miami (MIA) or Orlando (MCO) and then take a bus (Greyhound) or train (Amtrak) or a short flight to Jacksonville.